wandb/weave/examples/prompts/FEEDBACK_SPRINT.md

     - Track end-to-end LLM inputs & outputs across distributed systems
     - Centrally secure and govern all LLM workloads with LLM API Gateway

-- **[Traces](https://github.com/wandb/weave/tree/master/examples/prompts/trace_debugging) →** Visualize and inspect the execution flow of your LLM chains and agents, analyze the inputs, intermediate results and output.
+- **[Traces](https://github.com/wandb/weave/tree/master/examples/prompts/trace_debugging) →** Visualize, inspect and debug the execution flow of your LLM chains and agents, analyze the inputs, intermediate results and output.
 Upgraded to run run on weave for more functionality including being able to view the all inputs + outputs of a selected span type.